top of page

 3. What was it like to ignore this part of your identity?

 Imagine having to go through this in every conversation.
-Most of us are privledged because we don't have severe consequences when sharing who we are with others.
+Most of us are privileged because we don't have severe consequences when sharing who we are with others.
 For members of the LGBTQ community, they constantly have to evaluate if sharing their sexual orientation or gender identity is safe.

 Comments